Dark Side of the Cut

 • Language: English

-Susan C. Law a career journalist with a focus on investigative and crime reporting has worked as a volunteer for the Canal & River Trust since 2017.
-Her work has been published in a range of media including BBC History Magazine The Times Higher Education Supplement Financial Times and London Evening Standard.
-She has previously written Through the Keyhole: Sex Scandal and the Secret Life of the Country House.
+SUSAN C. LAW, a historian and career journalist with a focus on investigative and crime reporting, has worked as a volunteer for the Canal & River Trust since 2017.
+Her work has been published in a range of media, including BBC History Magazine, The Times Higher Education Supplement, Financial Times, and London Evening Standard.
+Dr Law completed her PhD in History at Warwick University, and has spent many years researching the 18th and 19th century aristocracy, servants, family life and country houses.
+She has previously written Through the Keyhole: Sex, Scandal and the Secret Life of the Country House.